 - Not be discriminated against for exercising their privacy rights.

 As such, businesses are required to notify and request permission from customers before collecting data, state its purpose, use the data in a lawful manner, and comply with consumers’ requests for deletion.
+In case of a large-scale revamp of databases or server systems, a business would find it in its best interests to engage the services of a professional IT recycling firm to ensure that equipment is securely destroyed without the possibility of a data breach or leak.

 When does it go into effect?